Bothell, Washington: Demographics

-Bothell is the 26th largest city in Washington, with a population of 48,161 people as of the 2020 U.S. census.
+Bothell is the 26th-largest city in Washington, with a population of 48,161 people as of the 2020 U.S. census.
 The city grew significantly in the 1950s, 1990s, and 2000s from the annexation of surrounding areas and suburban development.
 Between 2010 and 2020, Bothell's population grew by 44 percent, faster than any other city in Snohomish County and among the fastest rates in the Puget Sound region.
+As of 2014, approximately 60 percent of Bothell residents live in King County and 40 percent live in Snohomish County.

 The city has a large concentration of Asian Americans, of which 33 percent identify as Indian and 29 percent identify as Chinese, and Hispanic/Latino Americans.
-Approximately 20 percent of Bothell residents were born outside the United States, an increase from 11 percent reported in 2000.
-The 2019 American Community Survey estimated that the median household income of the city's residents was $99,965.
-An evaluation by Public Health – Seattle & King County in 2016 found that residents of Bothell and Woodinville had lower prevalence of health issues and a high life expectancy of 83.4 years compared to King County and Washington state.
+Approximately 20 percent of Bothell residents in 2020 were born outside the United States, an increase from 11 percent reported in 2000.

+The 2021 American Community Survey estimated that the median household income of the city's residents was $116,578, higher than the averages for King and Snohomish counties.
+An evaluation by Public Health – Seattle & King County in 2016 found that residents of Bothell and Woodinville had lower prevalence of health issues and a life expectancy of 83.4 years, higher than the King County and Washington average.